glidenote/pori/README.md

 # Pori

-A command line toos for Bitbucket to create repository.
+A command line toos for Bitbucket to create repository.(only git)

 ## Installation